webprofusion/certify-docs/docs/backgroundservice.md

 The data store for the managed certificates database is the C:\ProgramData\Certify\manageditems.db SQLite database.
 This stores your renewal configuration data (not certificates).
 This is an sqlite3 format database files.

-You should include C:\ProgramData\Certify\ in your normal backup procedures, otherwise if you lose this configuration or it is corrupted you may need to add all of your managed certificates again.
-You may consider adding an exclusion to your anti-virus software to avoid sharing conflicts.
+You should include C:\ProgramData\Certify\ in your normal backup procedures, otherwise if you lose this configuration or it is corrupted you may need to add all of your managed certificates again. **To guard against database corruption you should add an exclusion to your anti-virus software to avoid sharing conflicts.**

 On service startup and on a daily schedule the system will make a copy of manageditems.db called manageditems.db.bak.